worldbank/template/README.md

 The next step is ensure your code is maintainable, realiable and reproducible by including any dependencies and requirements, such as packages, configurations, secrets and addtional instructions.

 The <span style="color:#3EACAD">template</span> uses [conda](https://docs.conda.io/) as environment manager and, as [conventional](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), the environment is controlled by the `environment.yml` file.
-The `environment.yml` file is where you specify any packages available on the [Anaconda repository](https://anaconda.org) as well as from the Anaconda Cloud (including [conda-forge](https://conda-forge.org)).

-When using dependencies, make sure to include the pinned version of packages required by your project (including by Jupyter notebooks) as shown below.
-This will guarantee whoever tries to use your code has the necessary packages (and correct versions).
+The `environment.yml` file is where you specify any packages available on the [Anaconda repository](https://anaconda.org) as well as from the Anaconda Cloud (including [conda-forge](https://conda-forge.org)) to install for your project.
+Ensure to include the pinned version of packages required by your project (including by Jupyter notebooks).

 ```
 channels: